1KHA/dhwmk/memory-bank/projectbrief.md

 # Project Brief: Hackathon Registration & Management System

 ## 1. Overview
 The primary objective of this project is to build a comprehensive system for a hackathon event.
-This includes a public-facing, multi-step registration form and a full-featured admin dashboard for managing teams and participants.
-The system handles detailed information capture, data persistence, file uploads, and administrative CRUD (Create, Read, Update, Delete) operations.
+This includes a public-facing registration form, a full-featured admin dashboard, and a participant dashboard for team management.
+The system handles detailed information capture, data persistence, file uploads, administrative CRUD operations, and role-based participant actions.

 ## 2. Core Requirements
 - **Public Registration Form:** A user-friendly interface to gather information about teams, participants, and their ideas.
-- **Data Persistence:** Public form data is saved to `localStorage` to prevent data loss on page refresh.
-- **File Uploads:** Allow users to upload project-related files during registration.
+- **Admin Dashboard:** A secure area for administrators to view, manage, and create registrations, with full CRUD capabilities.
+- **Participant Dashboard:** A secure area for logged-in participants to:
+  - View their own profile.
+  - View detailed information about their team and its members.
+  - (If team leader) Add, edit, and delete team members.
-- **Backend API:** Robust Next.js API routes to handle form submissions and administrative actions.
+- **Backend API:** Robust Next.js API routes to handle public submissions, admin actions, and participant-specific requests.
-- **Database Integration:** Use Prisma ORM with a SQLite database to store all data.
+- **Database Integration:** Use Prisma ORM with a SQLite database.
-- **Admin Dashboard:** A secure area for administrators to view, manage, and create registrations.
-This includes functionalities to approve, reject, edit, and delete teams and participants.

 ## 3. Key Technologies
 - **Frontend:** Next.js (React), TypeScript, Tailwind CSS, shadcn/ui
-- **Backend:** Next.js API Routes
+- **Backend:** Next.js API Routes, JWT for authentication
 - **Database:** Prisma, SQLite
 - **File Handling:** Native `request.formData()` API